danielpclark/PolyBelongsTo/README.md

 to duplicate a record and all of it's has_one/has_many children records at once.
 Afterwards be sure to use the save method.

-> NOTE: This will need to be included manually.
-The reason for this is because you need to know what's involved when using this.
-It's purposefully done this way to lead to reading the documentation for PolyBelongsTo's duplication methods.
+> NOTE: In the next version this will automatically be included!
+For now this will need to be included manually

 ####Known Issues
  - Carrierwave records won't duplicate.
 To ensure that other records will still save and prevent any rollback issues use .save(validate: false) ...
 I'm considering possible options to remedy this and other scenarios.
- - For deep duplication you need to be very aware of the potential for infinite loops with your records if there are any circular references.
+ - **PROBLEM SOLVED** For deep duplication you need to be very aware of the potential for infinite loops with your records if there are any circular references. ~Just need to write tests to prove it.~

 ###How To Use